Dr. med. Dirk Manski

 Management of adhesions and scarring:

 Especially in benign cases, adhesions between the renal fat and organ capsule are intense and sometimes extend into neighboring organs and vessels (e.g., xanthogranulomatous nephritis, tuberculosis or after multiple kidney surgery).
 Nephrectomy may be easier in the layer of radical nephrectomy.
 Alternatively, intracapsular nephrectomy may be performed as a last option: the organ parenchyma is dissected from the organ capsule which remains in the body.
-This surgical technique is indicated when there is a high risk of adjacent organ injury due to adhesions, such as removal of a non-functioning kidney transplant.
+This surgical technique is indicated when there is a high risk of adjacent organ injury due to adhesions, such as the removal of a non-functioning kidney transplant.

 Drains: